Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/12/2021 (day 9)

+- Completed several Codewars problems and another MathChamp bugfix.
+Have apparently completely forgotten how to organize decks in Anki, so spent some time trying to figure that out too!

 ## 1/11/2021 (Day 8)

 - Knocked out some Codewars and a bugfix for my MathChamp project from round 1.
 Attended 100Devs class and was totally awed by the turnout - from 300ish last cohort to 7k+ tonight!
 Can't wait to work with all these lovely folx!